Job Profile of an Equity Researcher

 Salary and Bonus:

 Career in equity research can lead to great financial rewards.
 Initial salaries are comparable to those in investing banking, and the potential upside is great.
-The average salary for an analyst profile is 5 Lpa which increase exponentially with experience and qualifications.
-Increasingly a major element of remuneration is related to performance or profits and paid as an annual bonus.
-There are also lot of opportunities to travel and work abroad.
+The average salary for an analyst profile is 5 Lpa which increases exponentially with experience and qualifications.
+Increasingly a major element of remuneration is related to performance or profits and received as an annual bonus.
+Also there are many opportunities to travel and work abroad.

 Positives: